Skip to main content

 1. No two individuals with MS will have the same symptoms.

-The symptoms of MS and what part of the body is impacted depends on each individual.
-For instance, the level of inflammation in the body may affect how mild or severe the symptom is.
-Also, the area affected may relate directly to where the nerves are being attacked in the body.
+The symptoms of MS and which part of the body is impacted depend on each individual.
+For instance, the level of inflammation in the body may affect how mild or severe the symptoms are.
+Also, the affected area may correspond directly to where the nerves are being attacked in the body.

 The most common MS symptoms include: